jordan-sussman/live-audio/readme.md

 # READ ME
 **Live Audio** is a live stream audio feed web player.
-My local revision is connected to a live feed of a local jazz station.
+My local revision is connected to a live feed of a jazz station.

 Preview:
 ![](screenshot.png)